paolomaccallini-hub/MetaME/README.md

 ### FUMA: cell-type analysis

-I used the results from the SNP2GENE analysis as input to the Cell Type module ([Watanabe 2019](https://www.nature.com/articles/s41467-019-11181-1)), using as datasets the ensemble of 28 scRNA-seq datasets covering human and mouse brain.
+I used the results from the SNP2GENE analysis as input to the Cell Type module ([Watanabe 2019](https://www.nature.com/articles/s41467-019-11181-1)), using both the mous brain and the human brain.
+For the mouse brain, I employed the datasets from DropViz, only level 2 (L2); the regions considered are Cerebellum (CB), Entopeduncular nucleus & subthalamic nucleus (EP/STN), Frontal cortex (FC), Globus pallidus externus & nucleus basalis (GB/NB), Hippocampus (HP), Posterior cortex (PC), Striatum (STR), Substantia nigra & ventral tegmental area (SN/VTA), and Thalamus (TH) ([Saunders 2018](https://pubmed.ncbi.nlm.nih.gov/30096299/)).
+For the human brain, I used L2 of Siletti datasets ([Siletti 2023](https://pubmed.ncbi.nlm.nih.gov/37824663/)), from all the available regions of the adult brain.
+For the white matter, I used L2 of the dataset from ([Seeker 2023](https://pubmed.ncbi.nlm.nih.gov/37217978/)).
+Level 2 allows to distinguish between the main cell classes (neurons, glial, microglia, oligodendrocytes etc).
 I focused on the brain because MAGMA tissue expression analysis over the 53 tissues of GTEx v8 suggests a significant regression of several anatomical regions of the central nervous system.
-I included steps 1, 2, and 3 of the standard cell type analysis (they are explained below).
+I included steps one, two, and three of the standard cell type analysis (they are explained below).
 I requested a Bonferroni multiple comparison test.
 The analysis consists of three steps.
 In particular, the first step tests the significance of the estimate of $\ B_{E}$ in the following linear model, which is computed for each one of the cell types (across all the datasets selected, 28 in our case):

 $$
 Z_{gene_{i}}=B_{0}+E_{gene_i}^{c}B_{E}+{E}_{gene_{i}}B_{A}+G_i^{(1)}B_1+G_i^{(2)}B_2+\cdot\cdot\cdot+G_i^{(n)}B_n
 $$

 for i=1, 2,..., N, where N is the total number of genes included in the analysis (usually around 18,000 genes), $\ Z_{gene_{i}}$ is the zeta-score computed for gene i by the SNP2GENE module, $\ E_{gene_i}^{c}$ is the gene expression of gene i in cell type c, $\ E_{gene_i}$ is the average expression of of gene i across multiple cell types, and $\ G_i^{(n)}$ with j in 1, 2, ..., n are confounders such as gene length and correations between genes calculate from the LD matrices of the reference population ([Watanabe 2019](https://www.nature.com/articles/s41467-019-11181-1)).
 In step one, p-values are calculated for each cell type from the statistical test on the estimate $\ B_{E}$.
 These p-values are then corrected for multiple comparisons (Bonferroni) within each dataset.
+In step two, a conditional analysis is performed within each dataset, and independednt signals are select by forward-selection.
 Sep three detects independent associations across all the datasets employed.

 ## Results